danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 Vocable Code is both a work of “software art” (software as artwork, not software to make an artwork) and a “codework” (where the source code and critical writing operate together) to embody “queer code”.
 Through collecting voices and statements from others that help to complete the sentence that begins “Queer is...”, the work is computationally and poetically composed: texts and voices are repeated and disrupted by mathematical chaos, to create a dynamic artwork (software art or work of electronic literature) and to explore the performativity of code, subjectivity and language.
 Behind the executed web interface, the code itself is a mixture of a computer programming language and human language, and aims to expose the material and linguistic tensions of writing and reading within the context of (non)binary poetry and queer computer code.

-The work is presented in a dual screen format: on one side the source code (codework) is displayed, and on the other the executed version.
+The work is presented in a dual screen format: on one side the source code (codework) is displayed, and on the other the executed version (see figures 7.1 and 7.2).
 In this particular arrangement, the source code is no longer, as in the convention of most software, hidden away from the user and instead is displayed in full to undermine the hierarchy between the source and its result once executed.
 The notion of queer code is both the subject and the process of the work, and this operates on multiple levels, *queering* what would be considered to be the normative conventions of software and its use: addressing what a front-end interface is expected to be, and how it normatively performs.
 Instead what we experience are the performative qualities of code in terms of both its human and nonhuman execution.
 When code becomes executable, it blends "form and function,"[^execute] a form in which it can be read, interpreted, executed and performed aesthetically.
 We see the code and we hear the voices of contributor's statements that together allow the program to speak to us.

-The core method in structuring the artwork *Vocable Code* is the use of constraints or rules, which can be seen in both the writing of the source code, as well as formulating the rules for voicing the statements that themselves express different rhythms and meanings.
-For example, below are some of these constraints:
+The core method in structuring the artwork *Vocable Code* is the use of constraints or rules, which can be seen in both the writing of the source code, as well as formulating the rules for voicing the statements that themselves express different rhythms and meanings.[^constraints] For example, below are some of these constraints:
 - When writing the source code, do not use binary 0 or 1, either a single X or Y, a single operator of '>' or '<'.
 - When writing the source code, be mindful of the naming of the variables, arrays and functions.
 - For each specific voice, the sentence starts with the phrase: "Queer is".